Take Care of Minor Details

 As a result, it is definitely worth combing over every pocket of your website for any errors, any areas that aren’t watertight.
 It may seem like a small thing but it can make a monumental difference.

 Show Customers That You Care About Security

-It is always worth remembering that, despite the ubiquity of online shopping in 2020, many customers regard the process of paying for items online as somewhat precarious.
+It is always worth remembering that, despite the ubiquity of online shopping in the present day, many customers regard the process of paying for items online as somewhat precarious.
 This feeling increases tenfold if you do not present yourself as a secure, ratified, legitimate online store with all the same accessories and buttons that those lovely folks at Amazon – who are, of course, rather trustworthy when it comes to buying stuff (although less so on taxation) – have on their website.
 So, it therefore makes sense to make an extra effort to present your online shop as secure.